 Be patient if a broadcaster doesn’t reply to you right away: Chat can move quickly!
 Don’t get upset or aggressive, threaten to unfollow or unsub if the broadcaster doesn’t respond to you immediately.
 Also, in busy channels sometimes moderators will answer questions the broadcaster gets often.
 If you have a relevant question, @ the broadcaster so they will have a better chance of seeing it.

 Don’t complain that you aren’t partnered/affiliated or have the same follower count: Another person’s stream is not the place to complain that you don’t have the same audience or follower count that they do.
 Also, if someone is partnered/affiliated and you’re not?
-There’s a reason probably and your complaining won’t change that.
+There’s a reason that has nothing to do with the person you’re watching; and your complaining won’t change that.
 If you’d like tips from the broadcaster on growing your audience, send a message or whisper but don’t fill chat with complaining about your lack of followers or partnered/affiliated status.

 Tips for Broadcasters: